Interview with Jacqueline Phillips, Head of Global Marketing at Kommo.

 Goal: Gather feedback about the book

-A week after downloading the book, readers were asked to share their opinion of the book.
-They were then given the chance to ask the authors a question or join the messenger based sales community.
+A week after downloading the book, readers were asked to share their opinions of the book.
+They were then allowed to ask the authors questions or join the messenger-based sales community.
 Based on their responses, they were routed to the right stage.

 5. Ask a question stage